kliu023/rshell/README.md

 Rshell is a command line computer program that executes shell commands as another user.
 It can run commands from a custom built exit command and commands from the bin/ directory.
 Our objective for this assignment is to enable our program to handle single commands and commands that are connected by connectors, such as "&&", "||", ";".

+In order to do this, we created six classes.
+First, we created a base class.
+In the base class, we are able to get the type and data from the command that the user put in.
+We will be able to know if the command is an executble, argument or or a connector.
+Then, g